Advice from the Other Side

 - If you need significant financial aid, get off the coasts and apply to schools in the middle of the country.
 They love kids from California, and may be most generous in their offers.
 Given enough lead time, they will even fly your child in for a visit.

 - Go to the college fairs, and start in sophomore year.
 They can be busy and crazy, but going a year before it’s your kids turn gives you both a bit of breathing room.
 Do the homework before going – research the schools that will be at the fair and make a list of the reps to see AND a list of questions to be answered.
-Time flies so fast at these fairs, and with organization they can be super productive and save a ton of time and research.

 - Be realistic in your options, but have your child apply to at least one really AWESOME school – that just may be the one your child ends up going to!